 Compile a list of common interview questions as well as questions specific to your own background.
 For each question go through this process: (a) plan the main talking points of your answer on paper, (b) practice it out loud, and then perhaps (c) revise your talking points if your answer doesn’t quite work yet.
 Notice I’m advising you to “plan the key points,” not write a script.
 If you memorize a script you’re not going to sound authentic.

 Practice purposefully, not mindlessly.

 Remember when you were a child and you were great at pretending?
 Use that ability now to imagine you’re really talking to an interviewer–one who likes what they’re seeing and hearing.
-Role-play with the same alert, friendly tone of voice and body language you want to display in the interview.
+Role-play with the same alert, friendly tone of voice and body language you want to use in the interview.

-Have a vivid vision of success.
+Have a clear vision of success.

 Make a list of the specific behaviors you want to see in your interviewing, such as keeping your answers concise, showing enthusiasm, giving more examples, and so on.
 Take the time to imagine yourself doing the interview that way–what it will look like, sound like, feel like –and getting a positive response from the interviewer.
 This kind of visualization or mental practice is a proven performance enhancement technique used by top athletes, public speakers, musicians and others whose occupations require them to be at the top of their game.

 Focus on what you want rather than what you don’t want.